Haskar/Star-Citizen-Controller/README.md

 some cables, some connectors, a prototype-boards or a breadboard, ... you will figure this out.

-If you want to use my 3d printed files you will need *25x M3x10mm screws (I love screws)
+If you want to use my 3d printed files you will need
-*1x M3x16mm screw
+* 25x M3x10mm screws (I love screws) (24 for iteration 2)
+* 1x M3x16mm screw (iteration 2 of the does not need this screw anymore)
-*26x M3 square nuts (they are 5,2mmx5,2mm and ~1.4mm thick)
+* 26x M3 square nuts (they are 5,2mmx5,2mm and ~1.4mm thick)
-*4x M2,5x7mm screws for the touch screen.
-(M2,5x8mm should also fit - try at your own risk) and a little bit of 3mm filament as dowels for the button-panels.
+* 4x M2,5x7mm screws for the touch screen.
+(M2,5x8mm should also fit - try at your own risk)
+* Some thin EVA foam because, as it turns out ... plastic is quite hard and does not feel so good on your wrist after a while ... and a little bit of 3mm filament as dowels for the button-panels.
 You could also probably print those or mount the button somewhere else.

 ## Instructions